nsacyber/HIRS/package/win/tcg-rim-tool/README.md

 5- The HIRS terminal should popup.

-6- To remove the warning messages when running the rim tool and the event log tool:
+6- (optional) To remove the warning messages when running the rim tool and the event log tool:
 Open PowerShell as administrator, navigate to the working directory, and run the following:
 > Unblock-File -Path .\rim.ps1
 > Unblock-File -Path .\eventLog.ps1